brunoyin/folaris/README.md

 ## features

 * Run shell and Powershell commands on a hosting server via HTTP similar to WinRM without the integreted authentication.
 * Works on any servers where a dotnet core app can run.
+That means Windows, Linux, MacOS.
+* The POST must be in correct JSON format, the JSON payload must be less than 3KB.
 * Upload files to the hosting server

 ## How it works

-* Folaris web app has an embedded Powershell that execute Powershell cmdlets as well as shell commands available on the hosting server
+* Folaris web app has an embedded Powershell that executes Powershell cmdlets as well as shell commands available on the hosting server
 * Powershell output is a dotnet object or PSDataCollection<PSObject> and Folaris serialize it and send it to client, the client uses the same to deserialize.

 ### Warning: Folaris is not safe

 * This is a proof of concept
-* It execute any commands without authentication
+* It executes any commands without authentication
 * Run it in Docker with read-only volume mounting option

 ## running from the source